 To make your booking, each person must complete our online booking form.
 For a Raid Challenge, you must be 18+ years of age.
 For a Classic Cols Style Holiday we will accept bookings from 16+ accompanied by a cycling parent, subject to their commitment to cycle with their minor.

-The booking is subject to these following conditions: Each client will be responsible for all payments due in respect of the arrangements purchased.
-The booking form must be submitted online with a deposit of £200 per person (unless booking 12 weeks or less before departure, in which case full payment must be made at the time of booking).
+Your booking is subject to the following conditions: each client will be responsible for all payments due in respect of the arrangements purchased.
+The booking form must be submitted online with a deposit of £300 per person (unless booking 12 weeks or less before departure, in which case full payment must be made at the time of booking).
 In addition, it is essential you take out appropriate insurance cover at the time of booking.
 You must make your own insurance arrangements and you are referred in particular to clause 4 below.
 Upon receipt of your booking and all appropriate payments, we will confirm your booking by issuing an email of confirmation and a final invoice.
 All bookings are subject to availability.
 The confirmation email will detail any special arrangement that we have agreed to provide and forms part of your Holiday Contract.
 It is important that you check the confirmation email and invoice upon receipt and raise any queries immediately.
 Queries that are not immediately raised may not be capable of correction or, where they are, may incur an additional administration fee.
 It is your responsibility to ensure that all details contained in the letter of confirmation and invoice are correct.

 2. Existence of a Contract

 The binding contract between us comes into existence when we dispatch our confirmation email and invoice to you.